-CIS294 Field Experience in Information Technology (3 credits) Students are involved in a field experience related to information technology.
+CIS294 Field Experience in Information Technology (2 credits)

+Students are involved in a field experience related to information technology.
 Career-related activities are supervised within the participating organization.
 Students record their activities, projects, and assignments for discussion and evaluation.
 Emphasis will be given to defining an appropriate internship site, resume development, interviewing, and gaining job experience to bolster the learner's ability for post -graduation employment.
-(Cross-listed as BUS294)

-Prerequisite: CIS164 or CIS220 or CIS230 Offered FALL and SPRING semesters
+Prerequisite: CIS220 or CIS230 Offered FALL and SPRING semesters

-CIS290-299 Special Topics in Comp Info Systems (1 - 3 crs) Selected special topics in Computer and Information Systems not covered in other courses.
-Instructional Hours: 1 - 3 Prerequisite: Permission of Instructor
+CIS290-299 Special Topics in Comp Info Systems (1 - 3 crs)

+Selected special topics in Computer and Information Systems not covered in other courses.